Saksoft Ltd leads losers in 'B' group

-Mcleod Russel India Ltd, Remsons Industries Ltd, Rossell India Ltd and Satin Creditcare Network Ltd are among the other losers in the BSE's 'B' group today, 23 September 2022.
+Supriya Lifescience Ltd, Incredible Industries Ltd, Viji Finance Ltd and Delphi World Money Ltd are among the other losers in the BSE's 'B' group today, 28 September 2022.

-Mcleod Russel India Ltd, Remsons Industries Ltd, Rossell India Ltd and Satin Creditcare Network Ltd are among the other losers in the BSE's 'B' group today, 23 September 2022.
+Supriya Lifescience Ltd, Incredible Industries Ltd, Viji Finance Ltd and Delphi World Money Ltd are among the other losers in the BSE's 'B' group today, 28 September 2022.

-Saksoft Ltd crashed 90.85% to Rs 123.1 at 14:31 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1.11 lakh shares were traded on the counter so far as against the average daily volumes of 11299 shares in the past one month.
+Saksoft Ltd crashed 8.21% to Rs 102.8 at 14:31 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 79610 shares were traded on the counter so far as against the average daily volumes of 25360 shares in the past one month.

-Mcleod Russel India Ltd lost 9.95% to Rs 33.05.
-The stock was the second biggest loser in 'B' group.On the BSE, 5.74 lakh shares were traded on the counter so far as against the average daily volumes of 2.99 lakh shares in the past one month.
+Supriya Lifescience Ltd lost 6.60% to Rs 300.25.
+The stock was the second biggest loser in 'B' group.On the BSE, 86180 shares were traded on the counter so far as against the average daily volumes of 33514 shares in the past one month.

-Remsons Industries Ltd tumbled 7.76% to Rs 256.75.
-The stock was the third biggest loser in 'B' group.On the BSE, 8544 shares were traded on the counter so far as against the average daily volumes of 3134 shares in the past one month.
+Incredible Industries Ltd tumbled 6.42% to Rs 21.85.
+The stock was the third biggest loser in 'B' group.On the BSE, 1530 shares were traded on the counter so far as against the average daily volumes of 1689 shares in the past one month.

-Rossell India Ltd slipped 7.29% to Rs 269.45.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 13537 shares were traded on the counter so far as against the average daily volumes of 25447 shares in the past one month.
+Viji Finance Ltd fell 6.00% to Rs 2.35.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 25859 shares were traded on the counter so far as against the average daily volumes of 24145 shares in the past one month.

-Satin Creditcare Network Ltd shed 6.96% to Rs 116.9.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 5710 shares were traded on the counter so far as against the average daily volumes of 19349 shares in the past one month.
+Delphi World Money Ltd pared 5.74% to Rs 393.25.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 178 shares were traded on the counter so far as against the average daily volumes of 197 shares in the past one month.

 Powered by Capital Market - Live News